missionpinball/mpf-docs/docs/config/variable_player.md

 ### action:

-Single value, type: one of the following options: add, set, add_machine, set_machine.
+Single value, one of the following options: add, set, add_machine, set_machine.
 Default: `add`

 By default, the variable player entries will be added to the existing